openownership/register/README.markdown

 ## Running data imports on production

-For all chunked imports (UK and DK currently), make sure you follow these generic steps and then any additional source-specific steps from the sections below.
+For all chunked imports (UK, SK and DK currently), make sure you follow these generic steps and then any additional source-specific steps from the sections below.